Fran5ois/doc/pages/06.contribute/10.packaging_apps/packaging_apps_intro.md

 ## 4. General overview of a YunoHost app structure

 A YunoHost app consists in a Git repository.
-We encourage you to have a look at those code repository to get familiar witch app repository structures:
+We encourage you to have a look at those code repository to get familiar with app repository structures:
 - the [`helloworld_ynh`](https://github.com/YunoHost-Apps/helloworld_ynh) app
 - the [`example_ynh`](https://github.com/YunoHost/example_ynh) app which illustrates all common features and recommended formatting
 - your favourite "real-life" app in the [YunoHost-Apps organization](https://github.com/orgs/YunoHost-Apps/repositories))